Decinco/apartment-predictor-frontend/docs/PRA01.md

 }
 ```

-## Issues & Todos
+## Todos

-During development, my biggest issue was finding a structure for the program that *made sense*.
-After realizing that the first structure wasn't gonna cut it, and that some of the features of the application were severely overengineered, I looked for a way to restructure and simplify the program, assisted by AI tools.
-As the first way I was coding slowed me down, I had to rush the other features, which left the application with some todos.

-- **More scalable UI Elements**: Currently, the UI's styles and icons are hardcoded, which makes it harder to scale the app.
+The application has some todos related to scalability and new features:

+- **Routing**: Every page will be mapped to a route.
+Going back in the page will now also mean going back in the browser.
-- **Reviews**: Apartments can have reviews, that could be shown and edited through the View page.
-Neither ends have this feature.
+- **Reviews**: Apartments can have reviews, that will be shown and edited through the View page.
-- **UI animations**: The UI could use with some animations.
-- **Fix workflow**: Currently, the GH Pages deployment workflow doesn't execute successfully.
+- **Schools**: Nearby schools will also be shown in the apartments' view page, but will also get their own page as well.
+- **Map**: Maps will be implemented for adding, and viewing apartments.
+- **Better UI**: Sidebar menu for accesing different features, and improved Apartments View Page.

+I have made changes on how data is imported to the application, which should help me expand it.